Health Stats: compare key data on Turkey & United States

 - Nutrition > % of under-fives suffering from underweight moderate & severe: Health - Nutrition - % of under-fives (1995-2002) suffering from: underweight moderate & severe

-- Nutrition > Malnutrition prevalence > Weight for age > % of children under 5: Prevalence of child malnutrition is the percentage of children under age 5 whose weight for age is more than two standard deviations below the median for the international reference population ages 0-59 months.
-The data are based on the WHO's new child growth standards released in 2006.
+- Malnutrition prevalence > Height for age > % of children under 5: Prevalence of child malnutrition (height for age) is the percentage of children under five whose height for age is more than two standard deviations below the median for the international reference population ages 0 to 59 months.
+For children up to two years of age, height is measured by recumbent length.
+For older children, height is measured by stature while standing.
+The reference population adopted by the WHO in 1983, is based on children from the United States, who are assumed to be well nourished.

 SOURCES: